jrauvola/LIA/README.md

 ### **🎦Facial Expression Sensor**
 LiA's facial expression sensor leverages state-of-the-art computer vision technology to interpret your non-verbal communication during interviews.
 Here's how it works:

-- **Emotion Recognition**: The sensor detects micro-expressions and emotional cues, identifying feelings such as happiness, surprise, fear, and confusion.
+- Emotion Recognition: The sensor detects micro-expressions and emotional cues, identifying feelings such as happiness, surprise, fear, and confusion.
 This helps you understand how your emotional responses might be perceived by an interviewer.

-- **Smile Detection**: LiA monitors the frequency and authenticity of your smiles.
+- Smile Detection: LiA monitors the frequency and authenticity of your smiles.
 A genuine smile can convey confidence and friendliness, while a lack of smiling may come across as disengagement.

-- **Eye Contact Analysis**: Maintaining appropriate eye contact is crucial in building rapport.
+- Eye Contact Analysis: Maintaining appropriate eye contact is crucial in building rapport.
 The sensor tracks your gaze to assess how well you maintain eye contact, providing feedback on your attentiveness and confidence.

-- **Engagement Level**: By analyzing a combination of facial movements and expressions, LiA gauges your overall engagement during the interview, highlighting potential ways for overall improvement.
+- Engagement Level: By analyzing a combination of facial movements and expressions, LiA gauges your overall engagement during the interview, highlighting potential ways for overall improvement.

 The facial expression sensor offers real-time feedback through an intuitive interface, allowing you to adjust your non-verbal cues to best prepare yourself for your future interview!

-**Overall:** These metrics are displayed in real-time alongside the voice analysis, giving users comprehensive feedback on both verbal and non-verbal aspects of their interview performance.
-The system also provides gentle prompts when it detects extended periods of minimal eye contact or neutral expressions, helping users develop more engaging interview presence.

 ## **👥LiA's Interface: Your Interview Playground**
 LiA's interface is designed to provide an immersive and interactive interview experience that closely mimics real-life scenarios.
 Here's what you can expect: